jurikolo/wildfly9-cookbook/README.md

 # Wildfly 9 domain mode clustered
-This examples configures Wildfly 9 domain with no management console available (due to no server configured) and 1 slave with 2 servers.
+This examples configures Wildfly 9 domain with no management console available (due to no server configured) and 1 slave with 2 servers as described in a book "Wildfly Cookbook", pages 193-203
 HOW TO
 ------
 ```bash